 (2) These representations and warranties are by force of this regulation to be taken to be made on each day on which —

-(a) electricity is transferred to or from a distribution connection under a distribution access agreement between the user and Western Power; or
+(a) electricity is transferred to or from a distribution connection under a distribution access agreement between the user and the corporation; or

-(b) any amount payable by the user to Western Power under a distribution access agreement is or may be outstanding.
+(b) any amount payable by the user to the corporation under a distribution access agreement is or may be outstanding.

+[Regulation 48 amended in Gazette 31 Mar 2006 p.
+1319.]

 49. Payment arrangements

-(1) Western Power may invoice a user in respect of the charges payable in respect of distribution access services and the charges payable under these regulations, and a user must pay those charges, in accordance with the procedures set out in the distribution access agreement between Western Power and the user.
+(1) A corporation may invoice a user in respect of the charges payable in respect of distribution access services and the charges payable under these regulations, and a user must pay those charges, in accordance with the procedures set out in the distribution access agreement between the corporation and the user.

-(2) A user may invoice Western Power in respect of the charges payable under these regulations, and Western Power must pay those charges, in accordance with the procedures set out in the distribution access agreement between the user and Western Power.
+(2) A user may invoice a corporation in respect of the charges payable under these regulations, and the corporation must pay those charges, in accordance with the procedures set out in the distribution access agreement between the user and the corporation.

 (3) A distribution access agreement may provide for the payment by a user of interest in respect of overdue amounts.

-(4) A user must pay the charges payable in respect of distribution access services under a distribution access agreement from the commencement date for the provision of distribution access services specified in the distribution access agreement, regardless of whether or not distribution access services are used on and from that date, except if the failure to provide such distribution access services is due to the default of Western Power.
+(4) A user must pay the charges payable in respect of distribution access services under a distribution access agreement from the commencement date for the provision of distribution access services specified in the distribution access agreement, regardless of whether or not distribution access services are used on and from that date, except if the failure to provide such distribution access services is due to the default of a corporation.

+[Regulation 49 amended in Gazette 31 Mar 2006 p.
+1316, 1318-19.]

 50. Controllers

 (1) Each controller of a distribution connection must —